-Working only in departments can have significant negative impact on an organisation, not only in terms of limiting data use but also in terms of hitting goals, operating efficiently, and achieving customer satisfaction.
+Working only in departments is often seen as a way of controlling outside influence and allows the department to get the job done.
+However, isolating processes, systems and data, can have significant negative impact on the experience for the membership, not only in terms of limiting data use and access but also in terms of not targeting and attracting new members, operating efficiently and achieving member satisfaction.

-Unhappy customers
+Unhappy members

-Departmental silos prevent organisations from making efficient use of their data, they limit the ability to provide a seamless, personalised experience.
-What's more, when data is trapped in different departments without the communication channels in place to let it travel, customers experience suffers, sometimes they can be passed around multiple times before reaching the right person or their required solution.
-This ultimately leads to significant frustration and potential customer churn, leaving your target audience feeling underserved and underappreciate - causing them to seek value elsewhere.
+Departmental silos prevent membership organisations from making efficient use of their data, limiting the ability to provide a seamless, personalised experience.
+This proves incredibly detrimental, given that, according to McKinsey, 76% of customers feel frustrated when the service delivered isn't tailored to them.

+What's more, when data is trapped in different departments without the communication channels in place to let it travel, experience suffers, as members are often passed around multiple times before reaching the right person or finding their required solution.
+This ultimately leads to significant frustration and potential membership loss, leaving subscribers or supporters feeling undervalued and underappreciated and, ultimately, causing them to seek value elsewhere.

-Siloed data can also lead to inconsistencies and discrepancies, as customer insights are incomplete at best, with blind spots potentially leading to incorrect assumptions.
+Siloed data can also lead to inconsistencies and discrepancies, as member insights are incomplete at best, with blind spots potentially leading to incorrect assumptions.
 This can do more damage than good, with 47% of marketers admitting that data silos are their biggest challenge when it comes to making appropriate use of insights, according to Treasure Data's State of the Customer Journey report.